yck1509/ConfuserEx/faq.md

 How to migrate from Confuser to ConfuserEx?
 ---

-ConfuserEx's project format is mostly same as Confuser's.
+ConfuserEx's project format is quite similar to Confuser's.
 There are few places to note:

 - `assembly` and `confusion` elements are replaced by `module` and `protection`